krisztianb/plantuml-pipe/README.md

     This option specifies if the PlantUmlPipe instance should automatically split the PlantUML output stream at the specified delimiter and emit one `data` event per generated image.
 You can set this option to `false` to deactivate this splitting and have full control over the output stream.
 Default: `true`

+-   **includePath**

+    A string specifying the path where the PlantUML process is going to look for files included in the PlantUML code.
+    Default: `.` pointing to the folder from which the node process is started.